 In Mexico, maternal mortality is an issue of discrimination.
-It affects particularly those women who live in extreme poverty, those who live in remote communities, those who do not have access to public health care and the youngest women (between 10 and 14 years of age).
+It disproportionately affects the most vulnerable women – those who live in extreme poverty and remote communities, those without access to public health care, and girls and adolescents (between 10 and 14 years of age).

 Mexico did not meet its Millennium Development Goal of reducing maternal mortality by 75%.
 While maternal deaths were reduced by 45%, this is insufficient, given that all are preventable.

 Maternal mortality is the ultimate expression of obstetric violence.
 GIRE works tirelessly to achieve measures of non-repetition that generate structural change in the healthcare system.
 We also provide legal counsel for families of women who have died from maternal causes and accompany them in their search for justice.

 Link to the report “The Missing Piece: Reproductive Justice”

 Maternal death is a reflection of the multiple human rights violations that women face in accessing obstetric care services.
 Despite the progress made to prevent maternal death, the maternal mortality rate in Mexico continues to be higher than the 1990 Millennium Development Goals of achieving a 75% reduction by 2015.
 Thus, the deficiencies in the health system continue to contribute to the death of women and girls from obstetric causes.
 As in the case of Susana, these deaths reflect the multiple discriminations faced by girls and adolescents, women living in precarious economic situations, and indigenous women in Mexico.